Cybotive/Portfolio/README.md

 ## Joshua Lini
 ### Portfolio
-This is a compilation of some of my personal programming projects and Bachelor of Computer Science coursework that shows in part what I've been exposed to while studying computer science.
-Both projects in "Unity Projects" were personal projects not assigned by my program.
+This is a compilation of some of my public personal projects and Bachelor of Computer Science coursework that gives a glimpse into how I've developed.

+Both projects in "Unity Projects" are old personal projects not assigned by my program.
+I am willing to show more recent private personal project code on a case-by-case basis.

 Check out the "C# Projects" section of this repo and [Raspberry Pi IR Remote](https://github.com/Cybotive/RaspPi-POST-IrRemote) for my more recent work.
 Additionally you're more than welcome to browse my homepage to check out my other public work.